ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

 Global files are common to everybody.
 There is only one set of global files.
 Everybody has read access to the global files.
-Only the Virtel administrator can update the global files.
+Only the VIRTEL administrator can update the global files.

 1.17.8 Actions on the VIRTEL global directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^